 Transferring UC San Diego Division of Extended Studies Credit

-Many UC San Diego Division of Extended Studies may qualify for college credit to UC San Diego or other colleges or universities.
+Many UC San Diego Extended Studies may qualify for college credit to UC San Diego or other colleges or universities.
 The transfer of credit is determined solely by the receiving institution.
 Please discuss how your individual courses will transfer with the registrar's office at the receiving institution before you enroll.

 Course Typically Offered: Online every quarter.